-Clobetasone Butyrate in it’s cream and ointment version are both commonly prescribed by doctors and consultants to relieve the itching and inflammation associated with skin conditions like eczema.
-Short courses of this medication may sometimes be prescribed for treatment of psoriasis.
+Clobetasone Butyrate cream and ointment are both commonly prescribed by doctors and consultants to relieve conditions like eczema that cause inflammation and make the skin itch.
+Short courses of this medication may sometimes be prescribed for the treatment of psoriasis.
 However, it is important not to use this medication for extended periods of time when treating psoriasis.

-Clobetasone Butyrate comes in branded creams which can also contain antibacterial agents alongside the topical steroids.
+Clobetasone Butyrate comes in branded creams that can also contain antibacterial agents alongside topical steroids.
 You may be given this medication if your skin has become infected and the infection needs to be addressed along with the initial problem.

-It is always important to listen carefully to the instructions given by a doctor or consultant before you begin taking a new medication.
+It is always important to listen carefully to the instructions given by a doctor or consultant before you begin using itchy skin creams.
 Read through the patient leaflet that comes with your Clobetasone Butyrate because this will give you some useful information about how the cream or ointment works, and how you can apply it to reduce your chances of side effects.

 Before applying Clobetasone Butyrate, make sure that the skin that you are treating, and your hands are clean.
 Pat the area of inflamed skin dry carefully to avoid breaking the skin.
 Apply a small and thin layer of Clobetasone Butyrate to the affected skin and massage it gently until the cream or ointment has disappeared.
 Do not apply Clobetasone Butyrate to any areas of infected skin unless you have been advised particularly to do so.